Food Related Problems

 In response to this the Scottish Government are providing free vitamin D tablets to women who choose to breastfeed.

-In Forth Valley these are available from health visitors, breastfeeding groups (currently suspended due to COVID 19 restrictions) and from Health Board Health Centre reception staff.
+In Forth Valley these are available from health visitors, breastfeeding groups and from Health Board Health Centre reception staff.
 See table below for information about venues and opening times.

 Vitamin D in Babies and Young Children